TDA357 / DIT621 Databases

 - #questions: For general questions about the programming assignment.
 We will do our best to answer if there is time.
 If you are a student who knows the answer of a question, please contribute!
 You cannot post part of your code in your question or answer!

-- #zoom-labs: To get help with the programming assignment during scheduled lab sessions;
+- #ed3507 and #ed3582: To queue in either of the lab rooms in order to get help with the programming assignment during scheduled lab sessions;

-- #demo: For the demonstration during the last weeks.
+- #demo: For the online demonstration during the last weeks.

-The course covers the basic principles of database systems as seen by users, application programmers and database administrators.
+The course is a typical first course in database systems, and occupies a traditional place in the curriculum.
+It covers the basic principles of database systems as seen by users, application programmers and database administrators.
 A laboratory assignment develops these topics as a running example throughout the course.
 These include programming in SQL, as seen by a user querying or modifying an existing database, by a database designer, and by an application programmer invoking SQL from a host language.
-Course contents include:
+The course contents include:

 - Database querying and manipulation through SQL